WIND (AM): Early history

-The station began broadcasting on August 16, 1927, holding the call sign WJKS, and was originally licensed to Gary, Indiana.
+The station began broadcasting on August 16, 1927.
+Its original call sign was WJKS, and its original city of license was Gary, Indiana.
 It initially operated at 1290 kHz, and shared time with WSBC.
 Its studio and transmitter were located in the Gay Mill Ballroom, in Gary's Miller Beach neighborhood.
 The station was owned by the ballroom's owners, Thomas Johnson and Frances Kennedy.

 In 1928, its frequency was changed to 1360 kHz, where it shared time with WGES.
 Ralph Atlass purchased a 50% stake in the station in 1931.
 In 1932, WJKS's studios were moved to the Gary State Bank Building.

 The station moved to its present 560 kHz frequency in 1933, after Chicago stations WIBO and WPCC, which had been operating at 560 kHz, were shut down.
 The station began full-time operations, and ran 1,000 watts.
 Its call sign was changed to WIND the same year.
 In 1934, the station's daytime power was increased to 2,500 watts and in 1935 its daytime power was increased to 5,000 watts.
 Its nighttime power was increased to 5,000 watts in 1941.

-From the 1930s until 1985, WIND played "The Whiffenpoof Song" every night at 2 a.m.
+From the 1930s until 1985, WIND played "The Whiffenpoof Song" every night at 2 am.

 In the fall of 1937, the station was one of several Chicago radio stations to donate airtime to Chicago Public Schools for a pioneering program in which the school district provided elementary school students with distance education amid a polio outbreak-related school closure.

 In 1944, WIND's studios were moved to Chicago's Carbide & Carbon Building, and in 1947 its studios were moved to the South tower of the Wrigley Building.

 In 1946, Ralph Atlass sold his stake in WIND to newspaper publisher John S. Knight for $800,000.
 Atlass remained station manager of WIND.